 What is Dementia?

 Dementia is the loss of cognitive function, or the ability to think clearly, such that it is difficult for individuals to work or function independently at home or in their community.
 The condition occurs when brain cells are damaged or die, leading to problems with memory, thinking, and behavior.
-Dementia is not just one disease; it includes conditions like Alzheimer’s disease, vascular dementia, Lewy body dementia, and frontotemporal dementia.
+Dementia is not just one disease; it includes conditions like Alzheimer’s disease, vascular dementia, Lewy body dementia and frontotemporal dementia.
 People with dementia have trouble remembering things, using language, focusing, and may have changes in mood.

 In the U.S., around 6.7 million adults have dementia, and it’s expected to grow to 13.9 million by 2060.
 Dementia is more common in older people, affecting 3% to 11% of those over 65 and as much as 25% to 47% of people over 85.